 Required Work Samples

 Work samples should reflect high quality work completed within the last two years.
 All work samples must be uploaded in the “My Portfolio” section of CaFE.
 Six images are required and a maximum of 10 is acceptable.
-Video and audio files may also be uploaded through CaFE.
-Links to work online may be embedded in narrative responses, but not as a replacement for work sample uploads.
+Video and audio files may also be included as links to work online in narrative responses but not as a replacement for work sample uploads.